erik-riklund/wow/README.md

 Invokes all registered listeners, passing the provided arguments to their callback functions.
 Non-persistent listeners are automatically removed after execution.
 The invocation is asynchronous by default, but can be made synchronous by setting `executeAsync` to `false`.

 ---
+#### Vector

+A vector is a mutable array-like data structure that supports indexed access.
+It is a key component of the framework's data model, and is used extensively in plugin development.

+`Vector (initialValues?: table) -> Vector`
+- `initialValues` An optional table containing the initial values for the vector.
+  - If omitted, the vector starts empty.

+Creates a new `Vector` instance with the optional initial values.

+---
+?

+---
 ### Functions

 This section details the various utility functions provided by the framework.
 These functions are designed to facilitate addon development by offering a variety of common operations.
 Each function is exposed to the global namespace and can be directly invoked from within your plugin or addon.